Category Archives: nonviolence

 Sharp and the others adhere to an inductive approach.
 They draw principles of effective action from successful and unsuccessful cases.
 In their examples, groups and individuals improvised responses to attempted domination — for example, the passive resistance of the German population to the French-Belgian occupation of the Ruhr Basin in 1923, the heroic non-violent resistance to German occupation in Denmark and Norway during World War II, and the astounding non-cooperation and defiance of the Czechs and Slovaks that met the Warsaw Pact army’s invasion to end the Prague Spring in 1968.
 The point of these cases is obvious: if improvised strategies can work so effectively, imagine if they were organized!

 Fine.
 But how do you begin the process?
-Enthusiasm for nonviolent defence may be limited at first, and powerful groups will not cooperate and may be actively obstructive.
+Enthusiasm for nonviolent defense may be limited at first, and powerful groups will not cooperate and may be actively obstructive.

 The process seems to work like this.
 The more the government builds the capabilities of the civilian defenders, the greater the willingness of people to unite and resist, drawing on the learned repertoire of nonviolent strategy and tactics.
 And the more advanced the capabilities and the united willingness of defenders to resist, the less likely that enemies will attack or usurpers will usurp power.
 The costs of domination become too high.